top of page

 Conclusion

 The debate between single-use plastics and reusables in construction is not as straightforward as it seems.
 Reusable woven covers and netting often fail far sooner than promised, involve intensive labour to manage, and lack viable recycling routes.
-By contrast, recyclable EcoShrink heat shrink wrap offers reliable, weather-tight protection, safety compliance, and a clear pathway for recycling.
+By contrast, recyclable EcoShrink heat shrink wrap offers reliable, weather-tight protection, supports safety compliance, and can be recycled where suitable film-recycling routes exist.

 For contractors, specifiers, and site managers, the takeaway is clear: don’t judge sustainability by the “reusable” label alone.
 Consider real-world performance, logistics, and end-of-life outcomes.
 In many cases, recyclable single-use products can deliver better results for both the environment and the bottom line.